bufbuild/bsr-kafka-serde-java/README.md

 [![Slack](https://img.shields.io/badge/slack-buf-%23e01563)][badges_slack]

 [bsr-kafka-serde-java][bsr-kafka-serde-java] provides a Kafka serializer and deserializer in Java for working with schemas defined in the [Buf Schema Registry][bsr].
-It pairs with [Bufstream's semantic validation][bufstream-semantic-validation] feature, using Kafka record headers to automatically convert record values to and from Protobuf.
+It uses the following Kafka record headers to automatically deserialize record values from Protobuf:

+* `buf.registry.value.schema.message` - The full name of the Protobuf message stored in the record's value (e.g. `payment.v1alpha1.Order`).
+* `buf.registry.value.schema.commit` - The BSR commit ID for the Protobuf message's schema (e.g. `9a877cf260e1488d869a31fce3bea26d`).

+These headers are automatically added to records produced to Bufstream when Bufstream is configured to use [semantic validation][bufstream-semantic-validation].
+To use the deserializer with other brokers, it is up to producers to write record headers.

 ## Usage